davidrgreen/dfpeep/README.md

 - Refreshes - Shows when refreshes occur and what slots are within each batch, along with info on the creative displayed due to the fetch.
 - Slots - View all info collected so far about a slot, including its history of fetches.
 - Issues - View warnings and errors DFPeep has detected.
 Where possible the issues detail exactly what slot or setting is having the problem and recommends how to fix it.

+At times you'll see blue text.
+That is a link, most of which will jump you to another panel to focus on a specific slot or refresh.

 Possible problems when using DFPeep:
 - If the DFPeep panel does not seem to be receiving data then close DevTools completely and reopen them.
 That will attempt to sync the data.
 If that fails reload the page.